 GEMS Metropole school is a culturally, linguistically and nationally diverse community.
 It is one of the best things about us!
 Having students from over 100 countries from a vast array of language groups, we recognize and embrace the fact that not all of our applicants have levels of English that will allow them to access the National Curriculum from day one, and we are here to help.
 From the moment you enter, we are ready to support those with language needs.

-We realise joining a new school, that is not in your mother tongue, may be extremely overwhelming… Our Parent Language Representatives speak over 10 languages from Azerbaijanian and Arabic to Polish, Russian and Urdu!
+We realise joining a new school, that is not in your mother tongue, may be extremely overwhelming… Our Parent Language Representatives are here to help.
+They speak over 10 languages from Azerbaijanian and Arabic to Polish, Russian and Urdu!
 The admissions team and our parent relations executive have their contact details at hand so you can easily have a point of contact that speaks your own language to help you settle into our school family.

 Navigating a new country, new school and a new language is an overwhelming task for anyone, but especially for children.
 The EAL classrooms provide a safe space for language learners during lunch breaks.
 If they need a break from white noise of English language, want some homework help, want a quiet place to eat their lunch or just want to come and say hello they know where to go.
 Although lunch club starts out as a safe space, later in the year it also provides a place for speaking practice and language based games to take place with peers.